-- Select the menu item Special settings in the program branch Options. - Press ENTER until the menu item Flow velocity limit is displayed. - Select Off if no limit for the flow velocity is to be used. - Select Default if no customized inputs are to be made. - Select Customized to define a limit for the flow velocity. - Press ENTER.
+- Select the menu item Options in the program branch Special settings. - Press ENTER until the menu item Flow velocity limit is displayed. - Select Off if no limit for the flow velocity is to be used. - Select Default if no customized inputs are to be made. - Select Customized to define a limit for the flow velocity. - Press ENTER.